Editor’s Note: Information updated 5/24/22

 Babies require no admission.
 You don’t need to purchase a ticket until your child is 4 years old.
+(And, at that point you should check out the Pre-K Imagination Pass!)
 This is a great phase to take it slow and get the lay of the land.
 Enjoy Dollywood’s atmosphere and some of the things you may miss when you’re running to and from rides and shows.

-Yes, there is a bag check.
+Yes, there is a security screening area as you enter the park.
 And, yes, outside food is not allowed—BUT, babies are different.
 Take heart, mama.
 You may bring what you need for your babes: puffs, milk, formula, baby food, etc. Dollywood understands that tiny humans have specific needs.
 Have no fear.

 While Dollywood does offer stroller rentals, I would suggest you bring your own if you have a baby with you.
 The strollers you can rent are designed for older children.
 You can choose either a single or double stroller.

 But, my 8-month-old looks pretty comfortable in his own wheels, doesn’t he?
 I look forward to when he’s bigger, we can rent the double and tote the boys together.